Published January 5, 2026 by Story.law Editorial Team

 Q: What are the best cap table management software options in 2026?

-A: The top options depend on stage and geography: for any funded startup from angel through Series A and beyond, Story.law's Aegis replaces cap table software, e-signature tools, and separate legal fees with one subscription ($3,839/year) with a 7-day free trial.
+A: The top options depend on stage and geography: Story.law's Aegis now offers standalone cap table at $99/month with a 7-day free trial, with AI-only and lawyer-supervised options.
 Pulley suits DIY-first unfunded teams doing their own modeling.
 Carta scales well for growth-stage and later.
 Ledgy leads on European compliance.
 Cake or Eqvista work for budget-conscious pre-seed setups.
 Shareworks fits late-stage and pre-IPO needs.

 Q: What does the Aegis app include?